SportingLargeGermany

 Frequently Asked Questions

-Does the German Longhaired Pointer shed a lot?
+Does the German Longhaired Pointer shed?

 Our Shop